 Are White Gums a Red Flag for Oral Cancer?
 Let's Find Out

 The chances of these lesions being cancerous are actually quite low.
 Plus, oral cancer rarely affects the gums.
-It’s more commonly found on the sides of the tongue, the lower lip, or the floor of the mouth.
+The typical sites are the sides of the tongue, the lower lip, or the floor of the mouth.

 White Gums and Cancer Risk: What's the Possible Link?

 This risk is even lower when it comes to gums.
 Gum cancer is relatively rare, accounting for only 6% of all oral malignancies.
-It's the tongue and lower lips that are more frequently targeted.
+It's the tongue and lower lip that hold the greatest risk.

 Why Does Leukoplakia have this Cancer Risk?